 What To Do

 Society is changing, and employees are rightfully becoming more empowered to speak up against sexual harassment in the workplace.
 If you are facing Quid Pro Quo sexually harassment or any other unwanted advances at work, DeWitt Law is here to help.
-Give us a call at 614-398-2886 to schedule an in-depth and personalized discussion of your employment law needs.
+Give us a call to schedule an in-depth and personalized discussion of your employment law needs.